 Understanding The Aussie Home Electricity Bill

 Rising Electricity Costs A Concern For All : We always discuss electricity bills with our clients, whether we are doing an IN-HOME ELECTRICITY AUDIT or TELEPHONE CONSULTATION, so as to educate them on how too understand the charges and the bill's layout.
-Electricity costs for home and business are of a major concern for many clients.

-Aussie Home Energy is more concerned the average householder in Australia, does not fully understand electricity charges and the electricity bill.
+Aussie Home Energy is very concerned the average householder in Australia, does not fully understand electricity charges and the electricity bill.
 And electricity retailers are not always forthcoming with true answers!

 To fully Understand Your Electricity Bill visit our ELECTRICITY BILLING page.

-BILL PAYERS DO NOT ALWAYS LEARN TO SAVE ELECTRICITY!
+BILL PAYERS OFTEN LEARN NOTHING TO SAVE ELECTRICITY!

-- It's too complex to understand when attempted.
+- It is too complex to understand even when attempted

-- There's NO NEED to understand it from the householder's point of view, where costs in the past have not increased for years!
+- There is NO NEED to understand it from the householder's point of view, where costs in the past have not increased for years!

-- There's NO NEED to understand it as the householder is falsely led into a belief they can do no more!
+- There is NO NEED to understand it as the householder is falsely led into a belief they can do no more!
 They already have the best electricity discount possible!
 RUBBISH!

 Electricity Usage Versus Cost Analysis

-Remember it is possible to save a lot off the electricity bill by reducing peak electricity usage.
-Converting more electricity usage from peak to shoulder or off-peak and by moving shoulder usage to off-peak, will further save you.
+TOU Cost Saving Tips : It is possible to save a lot off the electricity bill by reducing peak electricity usage.
+Converting more electricity usage from peak to shoulder and off-peak and by moving shoulder usage to off-peak, will further save you.

 Electricity Bill Discount Offers

-Many homes having 7%, 10% or 12% discounted electricity rates do little more in the quest to reduce the bill!
+Many homes with 'Pay On Time' discounts do little more in the quest to reduce the bill further!

-Being able to switch back to the old tariff.
+Being able to switch back to any old tariff

 "I found your website when I decided to analyse what my electricity bill really meant.
 Thank you so much.
 Clear information and lots of it.
 Interestingly, I did the numbers on switching providers using one of the big switching companies, and found that the savings, with the discount, would have been about a dollar onto my current bill, and of course would have cost me more should I be one of those who don't pay on time.
 Invaluable public service, and I'll come to you first when I want an audit."

-Inflation every year will add 3% - 5%
+Inflation every year will add 3% to 5%

 Coal contracts per ton have recently increased by 500%.